 To minimize the risk of missed detections of vehicles travelling in high speeds, set up a scenario in the radar that triggers on the object types Vehicle and Unknown.
-For more information about how to set up a scenario, see Add scenarios on page 18.
+For more information about how to set up a scenario, see .